OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/update-canonical-openstack-juju.rst

        juju config contrail-agent image-tag=master-latest
        juju config contrail-openstack image-tag=master-latest

-   If a Tungsten Fabric Service node (CSN) is part of the cluster, also update the image tags in Juju for the Tungsten Fabric Service node.
+   If a OpenSDN Service node (CSN) is part of the cluster, also update the image tags in Juju for the OpenSDN Service node.

    ::

       juju config contrail-agent-csn image-tag=master-latest

-4. Update the image tag in Juju for the Tungsten Fabric Controller service:
+4. Update the image tag in Juju for the OpenSDN Controller service:

    ::